deepinv/deepinv/docs/source/user_guide/reconstruction/blind.rst

 Noise parameters associated to :math:`\noise{\cdot}` may also be unknown.
 In this section, we consider two classes of problems:

 - **Calibration problems**: Estimate the unknown parameters :math:`\theta` given paired signal and measurement data :math:`(x,y)`
-- **Blind inverse problems**: Jointly estimate the signal :math:`x` and :math:`\theta` parameters (and other noise parameters) from the measurements :math:`y`
+- **Blind inverse problems**: Jointly estimate the signal :math:`x` and :math:`\theta` parameters (and other noise parameters) from the measurements :math:`y`.
 Some methods directly estimate the signal without explicitly estimating the parameters.

 Calibration problems